 NOTE: To search for a specific topic, enter a keyword or phrase (i.e. supervisor, exam, application, client records) in the search box located at the top right of the page.

-A minimum of 40 clinical hours with a minimum of 8 hours of approved supervision (AAMFT Approved Supervisor) is required to substitute for a master’s level practicum in MFT.
+A minimum of 120 clinical hours with a minimum of 24 hours of approved supervision (AAMFT Approved Supervisor) is required to substitute for a master’s level practicum in MFT.
 Applicants for licensure must have 9 semester hours of practicum per NC Statutes in order to be considered for licensure.
+If the Alternative to Clinical Practicum option is selected (must be in an exempt setting under NC Statutes (i.e. licensed hospital, military clinic, externship at accredited university clinic) a 9 semester equivalency would be 360 clinical hours with 72 hours of approved supervision.

 While association membership can offer value to its members, membership in AAMFT or NCAMFT has no bearing on eligibility for licensure.
 Licensure in NC is based on NC Statutes.
 Associations are voluntary organizations, not mandated by law.